resi-labs-ai/resi/docs/dynamic_desirability.md

 ### Validator Voting

-In total, the subnet owner Macrocosmos has a total voting power of 30%, and the validators as a whole have a voting power of 70%.
+In total, the subnet owner Resi Labs has a total voting power of 30%, and the validators as a whole have a voting power of 70%.
 Each individual validator has a share of this 70% total validator voting power according to their percentage stake in the subnet.
 For instance, if a validator has 20% stake, they would then receive 70% * 20% = 14% of the total voting power.

 There is a provided JSON creation tool (json_maker.ipynb) located in the Data Desirability folder to assist validators in creating a valid submission.
 The guidelines for a valid JSON submission are outlined below.